- The food and beverage industry must adapt to disrupted supply chains, urgent consumer safety and unpredictable demand.

 Moosehead Breweries, for example, noticed significant gaps in their performance during a competitor analysis, most significantly in automation.
 By replacing previous manual processes with automated identification and data collection, or AIDC, the company has seen substantial improvements in productivity.

 Mobile barcoding is built on the same core AIDC technology.

 Dwayne Wanner, president of Highlander Brew Co., explained that automated processes are fairly new to the brewing industry, with smaller companies lagging far behind the biggest, well-automated businesses.

-In Moosehead's scenario, the combination of automatic data collection system and SCM barcoding enabled the company to improve inventory management.
+In Moosehead’s scenario, the combination of an automated data collection system and SCM barcoding enabled the company to improve inventory management.
 Specific changes made to packing processes have allowed Moosehead to reduce assets by 70% without negatively affecting production volumes.
-In addition, the company used data to make improvements to its labelling system and canning line.
+In addition, the company used data to make improvements to its labeling system and canning line.